Competing Bandits: The Perils of Exploration Under Competition: Full experimental results

+In more detail, the principal-side model is as follows.
 Each principal faces a basic and well-studied version of the multi-armed bandit problem, where each reward is drawn independently from a fixed, action-specific distribution.
-Each principal's strategy is a multi-armed bandit algorithm, which dynamically adjusts to the observed rewards. \footnote{We do not distinguish between pure and mixed strategies, because bandit algorithms can be randomized, and a distribution over bandit algorithms is also a bandit algorithm.} However, it is oblivious to all signals on competition (such as the market share or the competitor's choices or rewards), even when such signals are available.
+Each principal's pure strategy is a multi-armed bandit algorithm, which dynamically adjusts to the observed rewards.
+However, it is oblivious to all signals on competition (such as the market share or the competitor's choices or rewards), even when such signals are available.
 This modeling choice reflects the reality of industrial applications, which follow a huge body of knowledge in machine learning; more on this in Section~\ref{sec:discussion}.
 Due to similar practical considerations, we expect the actual strategy choice to reflect the competition game only in a crude, qualitative way.
 Hence, basic outcomes under competition are worth studying \emph{per se}, not only as a stepping stone to equilibrium characterization.

-To flesh out the meaning of \emph{better} exploration algorithms, as per the main question, we draw on the literature from machine learning which studies such algorithms.
-In particular, one considers algorithm's performance \emph{in isolation}: in a standalone exploration problem without competition.
-We focus on big, qualitative differences between algorithms that are well-established in the literature, see Appendix~\ref{app:bg} for self-contained background.
-One baseline is algorithms that do not purposefully explore, and instead strive to make myopically optimal decisions; we call them \emph{greedy algorithms}.
+To flesh out the meaning of \emph{better} exploration algorithms, as per the main question, we draw on the literature from machine learning.
+We consider algorithm's performance \emph{in isolation}: in a standalone exploration problem without competition.
+Rewards are not discounted with time, and we focus on big, qualitative differences in asymptotic regret rates.
+One baseline is algorithms that do not purposefully explore, and instead make myopically optimal decisions; we call them \emph{greedy algorithms}.
 In isolation, they are known to perform poorly for a wide variety of problem instances.

-We investigate several model variants, where we vary agents' decision rule or allow a first-mover advantage.
-We use different model variants for theory and for simulations so as to ensure tractability; our main findings are similar for both.

-\OMIT{ \xhdr{Technology: multi-armed bandit algorithms.} To compare between bandit algorithms, we build on prevalent intuition in the literature.
-We focus on standard notions of regret, and distinguish between three classes of bandit algorithms: ones that never explicitly explore (\emph{greedy algorithms}), ones that explore without looking at the data (\emph{exploration-separating algorithms}), and ones where exploration gradually zooms in on the best arm (\emph{adaptive-exploration algorithms}).
-In the absence of competition, these classes are fairly well-understood: greedy algorithms are terrible for a wide variety of problem instances, exploration-separated algorithms learn at a reasonable but mediocre rate across all problem instances, and adaptive-exploration algorithms are optimal in the worst case, and exponentially improve for ``easy" problem instances.
-Generally, ``better" algorithms are better in the long run, but could be worse initially. }